 Volunteers are at the center of Sowing Seeds For Life.
 Our mission depends on their continued service.
 Volunteers provide the equivalent of 40% of the work at the food bank.
 We could not feed the hungry without their help—or yours.
 Want to lend a hand?

 Volunteer work includes all ages, diverse religious and ethnic groups.
 Individuals with varied ability levels and economic resources can provide useful services.
 You can be a productive team member, meet other people who share your convictions, and have fun!
 Volunteers are the lifeblood of many non-profits, and Sowing Seeds relies heavily on the goodwill of their volunteer corps to helps serve our mission to involve, educate, and unite people in the work to end hunger.

 What Services do Volunteers Perform?

-- We ask volunteers to work in our warehouse processing area, which represents the heart of SSFL FoodBank’s operations.
-You will be trained to conscientiously check, clean, label, sort, and box salvage food and non-food packaged items.
+- We ask volunteers to work the line and or help set up and sort the food on the line, which represents the heart of SSFL FoodBank’s operations.
+You will be trained to conscientiously check, sort, and hand out food throughout the entire pantry distribution time.